prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_NumInteriorRing(Geometry) -> bigint

     Returns the cardinality of the collection of interior rings of a polygon.

+.. function:: geometry_invalid_reason(Geometry) -> varchar

+    Returns the reason for why the input geometry is not valid.
+    Returns null if the input is valid.

 Bing Tiles
 ----------